The Short Answer

 - Negotiate Stipends: Don’t just negotiate hourly rate—stipends are tax-free!

-- Consider Location: Higher cost-of-living areas often have better stipends
+- Consider Location: Higher cost-of-living areas often have better stipends, but factor in actual expenses

 - Compare Total Packages: Look at the complete compensation, not just hourly rate